geopandas/pyogrio/docs/source/introduction.md

 ## Reading from and writing to in-memory datasets

-Pyogrio can automatically create and manage in-memory virtual files (`/vsimem`) to enable reading and writing from in-memory datasets.

 It is possible to read from a dataset stored as bytes:

 ```python